Book Character Name Ideas: 90+ Names by Genre

 Julian St. Claire

-The saintly surname adds an air of old-money refinement to a first name that feels both classic and sensual.
-Ideal for a charming rogue whose polished exterior hides a passionate, impulsive nature
+The saintly surname gives an old-money feel to a classic first name.
+It suits a charming rogue whose polished manners hide an impulsive nature

 - 4